A Mercurial Match

 “She is a gift from heaven….
 Think of perfection, and I will agree to it.”

-Pedantic commentary that matched the diary’s break from the everyday world were accepted as fact and never questioned, such as the following quote from Schumann expert, John N. Burk, which states the Schumann marriage diary marks the period of time where “Robert and Clara blissfully entered the serene haven of married life.”
+Even critiques made by authoritative musicologists about the Schumann Diary broke from their pedagogical standard by being statements which were purely subjective but still accepted as undisputed fact, such as the following quote from Schumann expert, John N. Burk, which states their marriage diary marks the period of time where “Robert and Clara blissfully entered the serene haven of married life.”

 We now know that this was far and away simply not the case.